zabolotiny/PermissiveResearch/README.md

 ```

 ### TODO
-- Tolerate keyboard errors, very proximal letters can be tolerate.
+- Improve keyboard errors tolerance (when a letter is replace by one of its neighbors)